webbrandon/simple-secure-auth/lessons/section-one.md

 }
 ```

-## SSL/TLS and Simple Session Management
+## SSL/TLS and Simple Session Management with Express
 To secure system data from things like wiretapping and man-in-the-middle attacks the system needs to initiate use of the Secure Socket Layer (SSL) and Transport Layer Socket (TLS).
-By adding the SSL/TLS component to our Hypertext Transfer Protocol (HTTP) we create what is know as HTTPS connection.
+By adding the SSL/TLS component to our Hypertext Transfer Protocol (HTTP) we create what is known as HTTPS connection.
 SSL/TLS establishes a encrypted link between the user over HTTP.

 In addition this system is specifically designed to work as a CRM so sessions need to define a registered user from a guest user.
 Define the user data model that is going to be applied in the application so we may create a default session for unregistered guest.
 This will be a simple object with fields for: